MirageNet/Mirage/doc/Articles/Guides/Sync/index.md

 ```

 If a <xref:Mirage.NetworkBehaviour> has a base class that also has serialization functions, the base class functions should also be called.

-Note that the `UpdateVar` packets created for game object state updates may be aggregated in buffers before being sent to the client, so a single transport layer packet may contain updates for multiple game objects.